pierky/arouteserver/docs/FEATURES.rst

   - `Invalid routes reporter <https://arouteserver.readthedocs.io/en/latest/TOOLS.html#invalid-routes-reporter>`__, to log or report invalid routes and their reject reason.

-A comprehensive list of features can be found within the comments of the distributed configuration file on `GitHub <https://github.com/pierky/arouteserver/blob/master/config.d/general.yml>`__.
+A comprehensive list of features can be found within the comments of the distributed configuration file on `GitHub <https://github.com/pierky/arouteserver/blob/master/config.d/general.yml>`__ or on the `documentation web page <https://arouteserver.readthedocs.io/en/latest/GENERAL.html>`__.

 More feature are already planned: see the `Future work <https://arouteserver.readthedocs.io/en/latest/FUTUREWORK.html>`__ section for more details.